-The plasma membrane creates a small inward deformation, called invagination, in which the substance to be transported is captured.
+The plasma membrane creates a small inward deformation, called an invagination, in which the substance to be transported is captured.

-The deformation is detached from the membrane inside the cell, creating a vesicle that contains the captured substance.
+The deformation is detached from the membrane inside the cell, creating a cyst that contains the captured substance.
 Endocytosis is a pathway to internalize solid particles (“cell consumption” or phagocytosis), small molecules and ions (“cell consumption” or pinocytosis), and macromolecules.

-Endocytosis requires energy and is therefore a form of active transport.
+Endocytosis requires energy and is, therefore, a form of active transport.

-4. Exocytosis: just as the material can enter the cell by invagination and formation of a vesicle, the membrane of a vesicle can fuse with the plasma membrane, extruding its contents to the surrounding medium.
+4. Exocytosis: just as the material can enter the cell by invagination and formation of a cyst, the membrane of a vesicle can fuse with the plasma membrane, extruding its contents to the surrounding medium.

 The membrane of the vesicle comes into contact with the plasma membrane.
-The lipid molecules of the two bilayers rearrange and the two membranes fuse.
+The lipid molecules of the two bilayers rearrange, and the two membranes fuse.

-Gram-negative bacteria have a plasma membrane and an outer membrane separated by periplasm, however, other prokaryotes have only one plasma membrane.
+Gram-negative bacteria have a plasma membrane and an outer membrane separated by periplasm.
+However, other prokaryotes have only one plasma membrane.

 These two membranes differ in many ways.
-The outer membrane of gram-negative bacteria differs from other prokaryotes because of the phospholipids that form the exterior of the bilayer, and the lipoproteins and phospholipids that form the interior.
+The outer membrane of gram-negative bacteria differs from other prokaryotes because of the phospholipids that form the exterior of the bilayer and the lipoproteins and phospholipids that form the interior.

 When the membrane becomes more fluid and needs to stabilize more, it will produce longer fatty acid chains or saturated fatty acid chains to help stabilize the membrane.